mNeonGreen vs GFP

 Excitation & Emission wavelengths and brightness of mNeonGreen

-Furthermore, mNeonGreen has an excitation maximum at 506 nm and an emission maximum at 517 nm (Shaner et al., 2013). mNeonGreen is compatible with most GFP filter sets.
-Apparently, it is 3 times brighter than GFP when using GFP filters; optimization of filters may increase its brightness further.
+mNeonGreen has an excitation maximum at 506 nm and an emission maximum at 517 nm (Shaner et al., 2013).
+Therefore, mNeonGreen is compatible with most GFP filter sets. mNeonGreen is also 3 times brighter than GFP when using GFP filters; optimization of filters may increase its brightness further.

-In addition, mNeonGreen seems to be more stable and less sensitive to laser induced bleaching than EGFP.
-Therefore, mNeonGreen is particular suitable for confocal and super resolution microscopy, especially when fusion proteins are investigated, which are expressed at low levels.
+mNeonGreen seems to be more stable and less sensitive to laser induced bleaching than EGFP.
+Therefore, mNeonGreen is suitable for confocal and super resolution microscopy, especially when fusion proteins are investigated, which are expressed at low levels.

 Applications of GFP and mNeonGreen